KubaPro010/MiniRDS/doc/command_list.md

 ## Mpxgen command list

-This is a complete list of commands Mpxgen recognizes.
-The API is not yet stable.
+This is a complete list of commands MiniRDS recognizes.

 Create the control pipe and enable FIFO control:
 ```
 mkfifo rds_ctl
-./mpxgen --ctl rds_ctl
+minirds --ctl rds_ctl
 ```
 Then you can send “commands” to change PS, RT, TA and PTY:
 ```